SteveCTOS/SteveCTOS/README.md

      - edit the id_rsa.pub file and copy the data to clipboard - Ctrl A - Ctrl C
      - Paste the clipboard data into the Key and hit the green Add SSH Key - this will allow you to read and write the repo.
      - sudo mkdir /ctools

-    4.2  Set all folders in ctools to ctools ownership.
+     B. Set all folders in ctools to ctools ownership.
       - cd /ctools
       - sudo chown -R ctools:ctools *
       - Also can do like this:    sudo chown -R ctools:ctools /ctools